rmetcalf9/EllucianEthosPythonClient/docs/QUICKSTART.md

 ## Create a new resource

 The following example creates a new person hold.
-This can be run in the REPL once the GUID's are filled in:
+This can be run in the REPL once the GUID's for person and person hold category are filled in:

 ```
 personGUID="TO BE ENTERED"